dell/omnia/docs/source/Troubleshooting/FAQ.rst

 .. image:: ../images/ImportSCPiDRAC_fail.png

-Cause: The target server may be hung during the booting process.
+**Resolution**: The target server may be hung during the booting process.

-Resolution: Bring the target node up and re-run the script.
+**Resolution**: Bring the target node up and re-run the script.

 **Why does the 'Verify primary_dns is  reachable' task fail during provision.yml?**